Information and Policies

 If your event is currently anticipated to have over 10 individuals attending in-person you must reduce the capacity to be under the limit or move the event entirely to a virtual format.
 Please reply to this email to confirm if you will reduce or cancel your in-person reservation.

 We do not currently know how the gathering limitations will affect Spring 2021 events and will reach out at a later date with Spring Semester guidance.

 There will be no penalty or fees if you choose to cancel your reservation.
 Should you cancel a reservation be part of a series, only dates that have already occurred will be invoiced.
 Please contact Event Services at 540-231-5005 or email@example.com with any questions or concerns related to the new statewide mandate.

-During Fall Semester, events at Virginia Tech may be held in-person provided they comply with facility reopening requirements and all guidance outlined by the university, and state and federal governments.
+During Spring Semester, events at Virginia Tech may be held in-person provided they comply with facility reopening requirements and all guidelines outlined by the university, and state and federal governments.